 I went on a hike with some good friends the other day.
 Woke up at 6 am for the occasion… not at all like me.
 Although I guess these days sleep isn’t really something that runs deep for me.
 Might as well greet the sun when it comes up.
 The hike we did was a constant uphill, 3 miles.
 Even at only a brisk walk, it was heavy breathing and quick heartbeat (perhaps it is just a substitute for you, after all…) As we ascend, the people coming down exchange looks and phrases in the secret language of “we’re up early and we know something others don’t”… some mutter, some stream sunshine with bright smiles and neon hi’s.
 I think to myself that they must be doing something better than me.
 I’m climbing, I’m tired.
 I don’t feel like saying hi, my eye is on the prize and no amount of pain or strife is gonna make me stop.
 I compare myself to them, in some sick way.
 “Look how happy they are!
 Look how easy it is”.
 The people I pass or who pass me on the way up become rulers of my performance, although all I really care about at this point is making it to the top.
 I push, and push.
 I stop and take a drink, admire the view.
 Knowing that there’s something better at the top, but trying to enjoy right here, what I’ve got.

 And finally, just like that, I round the bend, and I’m THERE.
-It’s beautiful, like the north pole in summer time.
+It’s beautiful.
 I’m excited.
 The spring comes back to my step.
 Nothing can bring me down.
 I soak it up, I’m rejuvenated.
 Then, it’s time to travel home.
 Downhill, I can’t contain my joy.
 Every person I pass is a potential friend.
 I say hello, I smile big.
 I can’t fathom the strain on their faces, why can’t they see how much of life there is to be happy about?
 I’m confused.
 I stop to think.

 That was me.
 A few hours ago even, and I’ve already forgotten the struggle.
 I’ve already forgotten what it feels like to be the one scaling mountain, high on the accomplishment of reaching the top.
 Now of course, while this is all literal, as I was thinking back, it occurred to me how much this happens in everyday life.
 Every one is in a different place, some climbing to the top, some already at the summit, some coasting downwind with their Love in hand, enjoying the breeze like it’s their to give.
 We’ve all been through this journey, several times over… so why do we so easily forget?